ngilles/sitemon/README.md

 # Future Improvements and other Unfinished Business

+ - [ ] Add mechanism to wait for db to come up at start up
+ - [ ] Clean up and align nomenclature between db/records
-* Time based availability stats, these should be easily implemented with Faust tables
+ - [ ] Time based availability stats, these should be easily implemented with Faust tables
-* Site specific time intervals, could simply be implemented by:
+ - [ ] Site specific time intervals, could simply be implemented by:
     * Adding an `interval` column to the `sites` to the table
     * Spinning up independent looping tasks per site
-* Dynamic configuration of sites at runtime
+ - [ ] Dynamic configuration of sites at runtime
-* A fancy web UI
+ - [ ] A fancy web UI